OctopusDeploy/docs/docs/deployments/terraform/working-with-terraform-templates/index.md

 When Terraform is run by Octopus, this state file is not preserved between executions.
 This means that, for almost all practical applications of Terraform through Octopus, a remote backend must be configured.
 A remote backend allows this state information to be preserved between Terraform steps.

-Refer to the [Terraform documentation](https://www.terraform.io/docs/backends/index.html) for more information on configuring backends.

 :::warning
-While neither Octopus nor Terraform will generate errors if a remote backend is not configured, most attempts to update or delete existing resources will not work as expected without a remote backend.
+Neither Octopus nor Terraform will generate errors if a [remote backend](/docs/deployments/terraform/remote-state/index.md) is not configured, most attempts to update or delete existing resources will not work as expected without a remote backend.
+We therefore recommend using a remote backend when using terraform with Octopus.
+You can learn more about storing state remotely [here](/docs/deployments/terraform/remote-state/index.md) and more general information regarding backends in the [Terraform documentation](https://www.terraform.io/docs/backends/index.html).
 :::

 ## Template section